5 simple adjustments to boost on-farm profitability

 FCC vice-president and chief economist J.P.
-Gervais, and Saskatchewan farmer Kristjan Hebert, CPA, provided insight on five key drivers for remaining profitable in 2022 and beyond.
+Gervais, and Saskatchewan farmer Kristjan Hebert, CPA, provided insight on five key drivers for remaining profitable.

 It’s relatively easy to find big issues, but what about the small leaks that are lost over time due to lost revenues, unchecked expenses or complacent business practices?